Yoga classes for Beginners & The Students We lose

 The first is an odd yet somewhat humorous confession,

 Followed quickly by the question,

 A somewhat anxious confession and question as if I were some sort of Catholic priest at East Sunday service meeting faces I only see but twice a year.
 The sociological implications and observations we could explore in this first narrative may fill its own article elsewhere.

 The second narrative, which I think is more important to address as yoga teachers and for our growing community is the statement that reads at the top of this article.
 One which I have heard countless times,

 “I tried yoga once, it just wasn’t for me.”

-More often than not this comment comes from men around my age group, from late 20’s to early 30’s.
-Ranging in body types from completely out of shape to athletic, but the sentiment is the same, “I tried yoga once, it just wasn’t for me.”
-After inquiring over the years about their experiences on the mat, I empathize with the alienation that was felt in this space that many of us feel as a sanctuary.
+More often than not this comment comes from men around my age group, from the late 20s to early 30s.
+Ranging in body types from completely out of shape to athletic, the sentiment is the same, “I tried yoga once, it just wasn’t for me.”
+After inquiring over the years about their experiences on the mat, I empathize with the alienation that was felt in this space that many of us feel like a sanctuary.

 Stiff shoulders, short hamstrings, matched with sporadic breathing sometimes in a heated room, he looks from left to right for a reference to match these foreign terms to the postures they represent.
 A slow yet dynamic sequence, indicated on the schedule posted online, “Intended for all levels,” he bends down rounding his back in Utanasana unable to touch his toes, and before he is able to dwell on the fact he’s moving back through a “flow” which leaves his head suspended on all fours in the one pose he knows by name, “Downward Facing Dog.”